bmauter/HTTPServer/README.md

 ### Repeatability

 Don't want to disturb your coworkers or have to clean up a website after your unit tests run?
 Test against this server.

+### Custom Request Handling

-You can even implement the `HTTPRequestHandler` interface so the server responds exactly like you want.
+Life isn't always 200 OK.
+Eventually something is going to blow up.
+Why not test for it?
+Implement the `HTTPRequestHandler` interface so your test server responds exactly like you want.

 For example, what if you want to test how your code handles errors from the server?